 The 8 rights are:

-* Once the transition period ends, the UK becomes a third country and its ongoing relationship with the EU will be based on an adequacy decision at the European Commission.
-If the Commission determines that the UK has an adequate level of data protection by the end of the transition period, the free flow of personal data to the UK from the EU can continue uninterrupted.
+*When the transition period ended, the UK became a third country and its ongoing relationship with the EU is based on a conditional adequacy decision granted by the European Commission in June 2021, which allowed the free flow of personal data to the UK from the EU to continue uninterrupted.

 How do you Comply with the GDPR Principles?